 Injuries are not accidents — they are not random incidents.
 Injuries have identified risk and protective factors making them preventable.

-Like disease, injuries follow a pattern.
+Like a disease, injuries follow a pattern.
 Studying these patterns makes it possible to learn to predict and prevent injuries.

 - motor vehicle crashes